beyondstorage/specs/rfcs/0-better-error-handing.md

 	return err
 }
 ```

-#### Unclear error layers
+Although we declared in `11-error-handling` that unexpected errors could be changed or disappeared while dependence upgraded and no changelog for them, we'd better simply eliminate the possibility of using them.

+#### Expected Errors

 `11-error-handling` is not detailed enough.
-It talked about expected and unexpected errors, but not the error layers.
-Below are not clear:

-1. There exist mid-level contextual errors wrapped by top-level contextual errors, and mid-level errors do not have `Op`.
-2. It is not specified how to define bottom-level expected errors.

-As a result, both users and implementors may be confused which kind of error should be returned at which place.
+It does not specify how to define and use expected errors.
+Current practice has too many cases, and has some problems.
+Both users and implementors may be confused which kind of error should be returned at which place.

+- Ad-hoc string errors are not user-friendly.
+The user cannot use `errors.Is` & `errors.As` to handle such errors specially.
+We should avoid using them.

+- Another layer of error `struct`s may be confusing.
+  - It may be mistaken for top-level errors.
+  - Their `Err` fields are also confusing.
+    - Will they wrap yet another layer of error `struct`s?
+    - If it will be the same for all instances, not intended for the caller to fill in, and only accessed via `Unwrap`, we can actually hide the field.
+    - The wrapped errors seem like the super class.
+It may be more reasonable to wrap other errors instead of being wrapped.
+But the order does not matter in the error chain.

 ## Proposal